Apple Cinnamon Greek Yogurt pancakes – pancakes stuffed with shredded apples. Made with Greek Yogurt instead of milk. Delicious breakfast recipe!

-Also, my suggestion with these pancakes is to eat them the same day you make them as they are the best the first day.
+Also, my suggestion with these apple cinnamon yogurt pancakes is to eat them the same day you make them for breakfast as they are the best the first day.
 They might get a bit soggy the next day because of all the shredded apples inside.

 - 1 egg

 - 1/2 cup Greek yogurt

 - 2/3 cup half and half

 - 1 cup flour

 - 1/4 teaspoon vanilla extract

 Add egg, Greek yogurt and half-and-half together into a large bowl.
 Mix until you reach even consistency.